StephenPSA/WindowsInsiderTools/README.md

 Handy PowerShell Module for Windows Insider members

+See the improved Open-Workspace command for quickly changing Location, opening Web-pages and getting Help

 For Git CheatSheet, see: https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf

 For Git Workflow, see: https://guides.github.com/introduction/flow

 For Git Download, see: https://git-scm.com

 For Git in Powershell, see: https://github.com/dahlbyk/posh-git

 For Git Desktop, see: https://desktop.github.com/